vishalmidya/Data-for-Online-Music-Emotion-Survey/README.md

 ## Characterization of the Music Stimuli

-Kindly refer to the "Characterization of the music stimuli" section of the main paper for detailed description and estimation procedure of "Note Density", "Pulse Clarity", "Tonality" and "Rhythm".
+Kindly refer to the "Characterization of the music stimuli" section of the main paper for detailed description and estimation procedure for "Note Density", "Pulse Clarity", "Tonality" and "Rhythm".

 # Data Files